 The prototype is tested using formal tools to validate the design.
 After evaluating the performance, failure modes, and risks of the design, new requirements to be met are sent to manufacturing and sourcing units.
 The design is iterated until it meets the requirements of the customer.
 A final phase review to assess the reliability is also carried out to validate the design.
 The term Verify is also used interchangeably for this phase.
 These activities are accomplished through accelerated testing, reliability engineering, FMEA, and disciplined New Product Introduction (NPI).

 Organizations strive to eliminate three basic categories of waste in their business processes.

 Basic Waste Category are:

 Among these three basic categories of wastes, Lean focuses on eliminating activities that do not add any value.
 These activities are further classified into seven types of wastes: transport, inventory, motion, waiting, overproduction, over processing, and defects.

 In a Lean manufacturing process, time and resources spent on conveying data and information are regarded as waste.
 Visual factory tools—such as signs, charts, check sheets, and more— simplify information and reduce resources and time consumed to make it accessible.
 Clear and concise real-time information and feedback regarding the status of a plant or a process is provided to shop floor employees using visual cues and tools.
 The visual cues provide unambiguous information needed to perform their jobs at a glance.
 Simple visual cues—such as color-coded pipes, wires, or flags; painted floor areas; and indicator lights—are simple to use and understand.
 The type of tool and the location used are determined by identifying the relevance and the information recipient.

-Lean manufacturing has a few important goals, which have led many industries to implement.
-Lean in their production processes.
+Learn about the goals and principles of Lean in this article.
+Lean manufacturing has a few important goals, which have led many industries to implement lean in their production processes.
 The goals include:

 The implementation of Lean techniques in an organization is guided by a few important principles.